rahul0007/SideEffect/README.md

 A side effect is any action in Compose that happens outside the normal UI rendering, such as showing a toast, launching a coroutine, or reading from shared preferences.

+A side effect in Compose is anything that modifies or depends on external state, or performs an action outside Compose’s UI tree.

+Examples:

+- Showing a Toast.

+- Making a network request.

+- Observing Wi-Fi or mobile data changes.

+- Storing a value in DataStore.

+- Navigating between screens.

 ---